bjacquemet/personal-web/exampleSite/content/post/config-file.md

 ## 404

 The 404 page is defined within the `params.notFound` section.
 The `gopher`, `h1` and `p` params define the image and texts displayed on the page.

-The `mainSection` params possible values are 'portfolio' or 'post': it defines the section highlighted on the page.
+In the `[params]` section, the `mainSections` params possible values are 'portfolio' or 'post': it defines the section highlighted on the page.

 NB: to see the 404 page from your development env, check `/404.html`.